Matho/electricity-saver/README.md

 # README
 Electricity-saver is self-hosted uptime monitoring tool with ability to switch on/off smart plug via Home Assistant REST API

-Why should you should use this project?
+Why should you use this project?
 - you want to monitor your network via ping requests
 - you want to track the history of your ping requests
 - you want devices in your network switch on/off by cron, e.g. turn on your Starlink internet in specific times